Push-button telephone: History

 On 22 April 1963 President John F. Kennedy started the countdown for the opening of the 1964 World's Fair by keying "1964" on a touch-tone telephone in the Oval Office, starting "a contraption which will count off the seconds until the opening".
 On November 18, 1963, the first electronic push-button system with touch-tone dialing was commercially offered by Bell Telephone to customers in the Pittsburgh area towns of Carnegie and Greensburg, Pennsylvania,Engineering Pathway – Bell Telephone introduces push button telephone – by Alice Agogino – November 18, 2009 after the DTMF system had been tested for several years in multiple locations, including Greensburg.
 This phone, the Western Electric 1500, had only ten buttons.
-In 1968 it was replaced by the twelve-button model 2500, adding the asterisk or star (*) and pound or hash (#) keys.
+In 1968 it was replaced by the twelve-button model 2500, adding the asterisk or star (*) and the octothorpe or pound or hash (#) keys.
 The use of tones instead of dial pulses relied heavily on technology already developed for the long line network, although the 1963 touch-tone deployment adopted a different frequency set for its dual-tone multi-frequency signaling.

 Although push-button touch-tone telephones made their debut to the general public in 1963, the rotary dial telephone still was common for many years.
 Sales of touch-tone telephones picked up speed during the 1970s, though the majority of telephone subscribers still had rotary phones, which in the Bell System of that era were leased from telephone companies instead of being owned outright.
 Adoption of the push-button phone was steady, but it took a long time for them to appear in some areas.
 At first it was primarily businesses that adopted push-button phones.